-The disruptions triggered by the COVID-19 initiatives to adapt and continue its pandemic during 2020 have undoubtedly operations smoothly during the rise impacted various sectors and affected the global economy and financial markets at the safety of investors, Bahrain Bourse an unprecedented level.
-While the key global equity market indices closed the year with high gains mainly triggered by vaccine announcement and roll-out plans, the GCC equity market indices underperformed their global peers and the majority ended 2020 on a negative note mainly led by the impact of the to ensure the safety of the employees COVID-19 pandemic and the decline in as well as smooth and uninterrupted crude oil prices.
-The S&P GCC Composite business operations, which comes as Index ended the year with a decline of 1.72% while the MSCI Frontier Markets Moving forward past the pandemic, BHB Index increased slightly by 1.65%.
+impacted various sectors and affected the an unprecedented level.
+While the key global equity market indices closed the year with high gains mainly triggered by vaccine announcement and roll-out plans, the GCC equity market indices underperformed their global peers and the majority ended 2020 on a negative Index ended the year with a decline of Index increased slightly by 1.65%.